Engeyum Kadhal

-Engeyum Kadhal is a 2011 Indian Tamil-language romantic comedy film written and directed by Prabhu Deva that stars Ravi Mohan (credited as Jayam Ravi) and Hansika Motwani.
-Featuring music by Harris Jayaraj, it was produced by Kalpathi S. Aghoram and released on 6 May 2011.
-The story revolves around an Indian girl living in France who falls in love with an Indian man and is inspired from the English film Love in the Afternoon (1957).
+Engeyum Kadhal is a 2011 Indian Tamil-language romantic comedy film written and directed by Prabhu Deva from a story written by A. C. Mugil, Ravi Chakravarthy, Jayakannan and Premsai.
+Produced by AGS Entertainment, the film stars Ravi Mohan (credited as Jayam Ravi) and Hansika Motwani in lead roles.
+In the film, an Indian girl living in France falls in love with a wealthy Indian man.

+The film was announced in October 2009 and was known under the title Ich, before being changed to the current title.
+Filming began in April 2010 and completed that November, where it was predominantly shot in Paris, and two songs were shot in Santorini and New Zealand.
+The film features music composed by Harris Jayaraj, cinematography handled by Nirav Shah and editing done by Anthony.

+The film, distributed by Sun Pictures, was released on 6 May 2011.
+It was nominated for two Filmfare and South Indian International Movie Awards each, three Vijay Awards and won an Ananda Vikatan Cinema Award.

 Plot

 The film is set in France and Italy.
 Kamal, a young billionaire, doesn't believe in love.
 He works hard for 11 months and takes a month's break from all the work related commitments.
 Celloist Kayalvizhi (Kayal for short or Lolita for Kamal) believes in true love and is highly fascinated with Indian culture.
 Then she sees Kamal one day and it is love at first sight for her, but before she can follow him he gets into his car and goes away.
 Her father Rajasekhar runs a small detective agency in France and Kayal often reads her father's case files for interesting stories.
 One day, Rajasekhar gets a new client who wants to know about his girlfriend's mystery man.
 After a brief investigation, Rajasekhar finds that his client's girl friend is dating Kamal.

 Sonu gets angry and decides to kill Kamal.
 Kayal overhears the conversation and deciding to save them, rushes to their hotel.
 Sonu has sent some men to kill Kamal and he is on his way there.
 When Kayal reaches Kamal's room she finds the door locked from inside.
 Without knowing what to do Kayal tries to get inside through the balcony.
 When she was about to enter she hears a gunshot and faints in the balcony.
 By this time Sonu's girlfriend has escaped from there.
 Just when Kamal is about to win the fight Sonu enters the room and threatens Kamal with a gun.
 Then he searches for his girlfriend he cannot find her, instead he find Kayal in the balcony.
 Then he thinks that Rajasekar has made a mistake and apologises to Kamal.
 Understanding that Kayal has saved him, he tries to get to know her better during their incidental meetings and, even though Kayal tries to resist, she cannot.
 Kamal leaves Paris for some board meetings and Kayal is heart broken.